Information for Real Bread business owners, their staff members, their customers and other people in their local communities.

 How do I keep my business going?

-Things that some bakeries, baking schools, and other small businesses, are doing to support cashflow include:
+Things that some bakeries, baking schools, and other small businesses, are doing: include:

 If you’ve come up with something that’s working for you, please email it to us.